-Note: For the complete list of classes available each term, please visit the UO Class Schedule.
-These courses are open to nonmajors as long as you have satisfied the prerequisites.
+Note: These are some of the courses that are open to nonmajors (as long as you have satisfied the prerequisites).
+For the complete list of classes available each term, please visit the UO Class Schedule.
 To explore courses in general, visit the UO Catalog.

 PPPM 201.
 Introduction to Public Policy (4 Credits)